black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 for loops are declared with three expressions separated by semicolons: for (a; b; c), where a is the initialization expression, b is the condition, and c is the final expression.

 In this step, create a for loop where i is initialized to 0, the loop runs as long as i is less than 10, and i is incremented by 1 after each iteration using the increment operator ++.

+# Step 168
+Now you can write the logic to run in the loop.
+Inside your for loop, use the += operator to add to the end of text.innerText.
+Add the number at index i of the numbers array, using numbers[i].
+Then add a new line, using the escape sequence you used earlier.